nth-chile/gagesalzano2/_posts/2017-03-18-Glassdoor.md

 {{slide['start']}}

-In an effort to make the logo feel more current and scalable, I worked on a small team that helped Glassdoor redefine their visual brand.
+I worked on a small team that helped Glassdoor rethink their visual brand.

 {{slide['end']}}